jstubbins98-netize/Burn-CME/README.md

 ## License

-Burn-CME is Liecnced under General Public License version 3 see LICENSE file for details.
+Burn-CME is open source software.
+Feel free to use, modify, and distribute.

 ---